tbadams45/tbadams45.github.io/_posts/2020-05-19-proclaiming-a-new-humanity.markdown

 ---
-title: Proclaiming a new humanity: why Christians live differently
+title: Proclaiming a new humanity
 layout: post
 ---